 SMA CURRENT BOARD OF DIRECTORS

-At the 2016 SMA AGM, the following board members were elected to the SMA Board for a term of three years each: Sarah Trim-West, Matthew Richard Smith and Adam Burns; Sarah Yelland and Helen Clarkson were also confirmed on the board for a further period of three years.
-The SMA welcomes them and looks forward to working with them over the coming years.
+At the 2018 SMA AGM Sarah Jenkins was elected to the Board for a term of three years The SMA welcomes her and looks forward to working together over the coming years.

 Areas of work: Repertory, Commercial Theatre and Site Specific Shows